timbru31/UnlimitedLava/README.md

 furnace:
   # What item should appear in the furnace if you place a lava bucket as the fuel?
   item: BUCKET
+# Define in which worlds the sources should be unlimited.
+enabled_worlds:
+  world
+  world_nether
+  myAwesomeWorld
 debug: false
 ````